xhoffmann/phd_thesis/README.md

 Memory-induced complex contagion in spreading phenomena on networks.

-University of Barcelona, supervised by Dr. Marián Boguñá Espinal
+Supervised by Dr. Marián Boguñá Espinal at the University of Barcelona.

 June 2021, Xavier R. Hoffmann <xrhoffmann@gmail.com>